Rightpoint/RZBluetooth/README.md

  - Simplify and encourage testing - including unit tests, automated integration tests, and manual tests.

 ## Delegate Management
 Core Bluetooth has many intermediary callbacks that need to be handled before the desired data can be read, written or observed.
-RZBluetooth provides a CBCentralManager wrapper that extends CBPeripheral will block based API's for interacting with characteristics.
-All connection and discovery operations are performed behind the scenes relaying any intermediary errors up to the user exposed operations.
+RZBluetooth provides a CBCentralManager wrapper that extends CBPeripheral with block based API's for interacting with characteristics.
+All connection and discovery operations are performed behind the scenes relaying any intermediary errors up to the user exposed blocks.

 ```
 - (void)initiateRead